-If you receive a yellow score, you will be automatically ineligible for a grade higher than a C for the assignment in question.
-If you receive an orange or red score you will be automatically ineligible for a grade higher than a D for the assignment in question.
-In most cases, an orange or red score will earn you a failing grade.
-No exceptions.
+If you receive a yellow score (25-49% matching text), you will be automatically ineligible for a grade higher than a C for the assignment in question.

+If you receive an orange score you will be automatically ineligible for a grade higher than a D (50-74% matching text) for the assignment in question.
+In most cases, an orange score will earn you a failing grade.